 - Located on the 2nd floor located directly off the elevators.

-Programs are presented in each hall virtually every night during the semester.
+Programs are frequently presented in each hall during the semester.
 Many programs bring guest speakers to campus including local politicians, business leaders, musicians, artists, and sports figures who visit residence halls and discuss current issues in an informal setting.
 Socials are also a fun part of programming and include everything from pizza parties, make-your-own ice cream sundaes, tie-dyeing tees and beyond.
 Films, videos, performances, exhibitions, sports games and art tours are also regular events in Residence Life programming.

 The university has expanded its shuttle bus service per student request to Downtown New Haven and the Hamden Plaza throughout the weekend; the university also offers shuttle bus services to Union Station.